CyberCriminal0/SteamSlap/README.md

 A Steam trading platform that allows users to exchange using credits.

-Written in PHP, HTML, JQuery, and CSS.
+Written in PHP, HTML, jQuery, and CSS.

 Contributors:

-Jack Eller - admin@kilobear.com
+Jack Eller - jheguy2@gmail.com